Exhaust smoke and coolant diagnostic guide

 • !Steam, strong coolant smell or visible leaks appear.

 If these happen, stop safely and let the engine cool.
-Do not remove the coolant cap while hot.
+Do not remove the coolant cap while hot because the system can be pressurised.

 What to check first

-Cold-start vapour should reduce as the exhaust warms.
+Cold-start vapour should fade as the exhaust warms.
 Persistent thick smoke is more serious.

 2. Check coolant level cold

 A falling coolant level is a key clue.
-Do not open the cap while hot.
+Only check the expansion tank when the engine is cool.

 Overheating with white smoke and coolant loss needs urgent diagnosis.